mmtk/mmtk-core/docs/portingguide/src/howto/nogc.md

 If you're ever stuck at any point, feel free to send a message in the `#Porting` channel of our [Zulip](https://mmtk.zulipchat.com/)!

 ## Set up
-You want to set up the binding repository/directory structure.
+You want to set up the binding repository/directory structure before starting the port.
 For the sake of the tutorial guide we assume you have a directory structure similar to the one below.
 Note that such a directory structure is not a requirement[^1] but a recommendation.
 We assume you are using some form of version control system (such as `git` or `mercurial`) in this guide.

 [^1]: In fact some bindings may not be able to have such a directory structure due to the build tools used by the runtime.